DisabilityPro Insurance Coverage Details

 Long-Term Benefit Periods

 If you are disabled by accident, illness, or organ donation before age 62, benefits under this plan are payable up to age 67.
-If you are disabled between the ages of 62 and 63, benefits are payable for up to 60 months.
+If you are disabled at age 62, benefits are payable for up to 60 months.
 At age 63 and after, the benefit period is reduced by six months depending on your age at disability.
 From age 70 to 75, benefits are payable up to 12 months.

 Benefit Period Limitation